Andrea Tessiore: Loan to Vis Pesaro

 On 23 July 2018, Tessiore was signed by Serie C club Vis Pesaro on a season-long loan deal.
 On 18 September he made his professional debut, in Serie C, as a starter in a 2–0 away defeat against Triestina, he was replaced by Flavio Lazzari after 61 minutes.
 Eleven days later, on 26 September, he scored his first professional goal, as a substitute, in the 86th minute of a 1–1 away draw against Sambenedettese.
 On 5 May 2019, Tessiore played his first entire match for the club, a 3–3 away draw against Giana Erminio.
 Tessiore ended his season-long loan to Vis Pesaro with 25 appearances, 1 goal and 1 assist.

 On 16 July 2019, Tessiore returned to Vis Pesaro on another season-long loan.
 On 25 August he made his season debut for Vis Pesaro in a 2–1 home defeat against Südtirol, he played the entire match.
 Tessiore ended his second season to Vis Pesaro with 17 appearances, including 12 as a starter, and 2 assist.

 On 28 August 2020 the loan has been extended.

 Latina

 On 11 August 2021 Tessiore signed for Latina on a free transfer.

 Triestina

 On 31 January 2023, Tessiore moved to Triestina.

+Cittadella

+On 27 June 2023, it was announced that Tessiore would join Serie B club Cittadella.